HartRAO Home > vacancies > Operations Astronomer

 HartRAO Vacancy - Operations Astronomer

 Most staff live in Johannesburg, Tshwane/Pretoria or adjacent towns.
-A pool car system is in operation to provide transport to and from work.
+A pool car system is currently in operation to provide transport to and from work.
 Salary is on the South African market-related scale.
 The salary package is configurable for individual needs and includes retirement benefits, medical aid, generous leave and sick leave.
-Normal working hours are Monday through Friday daytime, however night and weekend work will be required at times, with time off in compensation.
+Normal working hours are Monday through Friday daytime, however night and weekend work may be required at times, with time off in compensation.

 Primary tasks with approximate time allocations: